 - LMS Hardy Lectureship

-- Call for Nominations for Hardy Lectureship 2023
+- Call for Nominations for Hardy Lectureship 2023; now closed

 - Guidelines on the Hardy Lectureships

 The LMS Hardy Lectureship is named after G.H.
 Hardy, former President of the Society and De Morgan Medallist.
 Originally awarded to a distinguished overseas mathematician in even numbered years, the cycle has moved to odd-numbered years due to COVID-19.

 The LMS Hardy Lecturer visits the UK for a period of about two weeks, and gives the Hardy Lecture at a Society meeting, normally held in London in July.
 The LMS Hardy Lecturer also gives at least six other lectures, on different topics, at other venues in the UK; the schedule is decided by the LMS Society, Lectures and Meetings Committee in consultation with the LMS Hardy Lecturer, and is designed to allow as many UK mathematicians as possible to benefit from the LMS Hardy Lecturer's presence in the UK.

 The Call for Nominations for the Hardy Lectureship Tour in 2023 is now closed.
 The deadline to receive nominations was 28 February 2022.